 Makeup Exam Policy: There will be NO MAKE-UP QUIZZES OR EXAMS during the semester.
-In the event the Final Exam is not taken, under rare circumstances where the student has a legitimate reason for missing the final exam, accommodations will be made by the math department.
-In any case the student must notify the Math Department Office and the Instructor that the exam will be missed and present written verifiable proof to the Dean of Students office of the reason for missing the exam, e.g., a doctor's note, police report, court notice, etc., clearly stating the date AND time of the mitigating problem.
+In the event an exam is not taken under rare circumstances where the student has a legitimate reason for missing the exam, the student should contact the Dean of Students office and present written verifiable proof of the reason for missing the exam, e.g., a doctor's note, police report, court notice, etc. clearly stating the date AND time of the mitigating problem.
+The student must also notify the Math Department Office/Instructor that the exam will be missed.